 Book Binding Techniques: Choosing the Perfect Binding Style for Your Book

 There are several different bookbinding techniques to research and choose from when deciding how you will print and bind your personalized book.
-The book binding method you choose greatly impacts your book's overall design and will depend on page count, page weight, paper thickness and more.
+The book binding method you choose has a great impact on the overall design of your book and will depend on page count, page weight, paper thickness and more.
 It's important to begin talking with your printing company even when writing and designing your book to ensure that the binding style you wish to use is available for your book.

 Today we will discuss a few of the commonly used bookbinding techniques in the printing industry along with a brief overview of each style.